Tunisia national football team: Home stadium

-From 1956 to 2001, the national stadium was Chedly Zouiten Stadium, with a capacity of 18,000.
-It hosted also the 1965 and 1994 African Cup of Nations and the 1977 FIFA U-20 World Cup before it was replaced after the construction of El Menzah Stadium (45,000) in 1967 for the 1967 Mediterranean Games.
+From 1956 to 1967, the national stadium was Chedly Zouiten Stadium, with a capacity of 18,000.
+It hosted the Africa Cup of Nations in 1965 and 1994 and the 1977 FIFA World Youth Championship before it was replaced after the construction of El Menzah Stadium in 1967 for the 1967 Mediterranean Games.
 Tunisia's first match at the stadium was played on 8 September 1967 against Libya.
-It hosted the 1977 FIFA World Youth Championship and was completely renovated for the 1994 African Cup of Nations.
-It also hosted the 2004 AFCON.

-In 2001, Stade 7 November was inaugurated as Tunisia's national stadium ahead of the 2001 Mediterranean Games.
-Located in Radès, the stadium has an all-seater capacity of 60,000.
-The first match at the stadium was played on 7 July 2001 against between Étoile du Sahel and CS Hammam-Lif for the Tunisian Cup final.
-Tunisia have used the stadium for almost every major home game, including the 2004 African Cup of Nations Final.
-The Tunisians often host their matches at the Stade Mustapha Ben Jannet in Monastir which has a capacity of 20,000.

-In addition, there are many other venues that host games, such as the Olympic Stadium of Sousse, which hosted a friendly match between Tunisia and Switzerland in November 2012 and also hosted a match in the 2012 AFCON qualification.
+It was completely renovated for the 1994 African Cup of Nations, and later also hosted the 2004 edition.
+In 2001, Hammadi Agrebi Stadium was inaugurated as Tunisia's national stadium ahead of the 2001 Mediterranean Games.
+Located in Radès, Tunis.
+The stadium has an all-seater capacity of 60,000.
+The first match at the stadium was played on 7 July 2001 between Étoile du Sahel and CS Hammam-Lif for the Tunisian Cup final.
+Tunisia have used the stadium for almost every major home game, including the 2004 African Cup of Nations final.
+The Tunisians often host their matches at the Mustapha Ben Jannet Stadium in Monastir which has a capacity of 20,000.
+In addition, there are many other venues that host games, such as the Sousse Olympic Stadium, which hosted a friendly match between Tunisia and Switzerland in November 2012 and also hosted a match in the 2012 Africa Cup of Nations qualification.